randlab/pyKasso/.ipynb_checkpoints/README-checkpoint.md

 OR, try the older simpler install version:

-Install from source (from project main directory):
+Install from source (you must first change directories to the project main directory):
 ```
 pip install .
 ```